saltstack/salt-windows-msi/README.md

 - It allows installation to any directory TODO.
 - It supports unattended installation.
-- It leaves configuaration. (remove configuration with KEEP_CONFIG=0)
+- By default, it leaves configuaration, remove configuration with `KEEP_CONFIG=0`.
 - ??
 It does not download or install the VC++ redistributable. ??
 - ??
 Since the msi does not install the Visual C++ redistributable, it must be installed separately ??

-There are additional benefits:
+Additional benefits:

 - A problem during the .msi install will be rolled back automatically.
 - An msi offers built-in logging (/l option to msiexec).
-- *_amd64.msi only installs on 64bit Windows
+- *_amd64.msi does not run on 32bit Windows.

 ###On unattended install ("silent install")###